getodk/docs/odkx-src/tables-install.rst

 Required
 ~~~~~~~~~~~~~~~

-Before installing ODK Tables, you will need the following ODK Tools:
+Before installing ODK-X Tables, you will need the following ODK-X Tools:

   - :doc:`services-intro`